amidaware/trmm-docs/docs/contributing_using_vscode.md

 ### 2. Fork Project in Github

-This is making a duplicate of the code under your Github that you can edit
+This is making a duplicate of the code under your Github that you can edit.

 <https://github.com/amidaware/tacticalrmm>